 For example, personalization is in demand.
 According to one study, 76% of buyers in the market expect solutions that are tailored to their specific needs.

 For sales teams using a “one-size-fits-all” sales process, meeting this high level of personalization is almost impossible.

 3. Increased Competition Places More Demand on Sales Teams

 Few sales leaders would say they are facing less competition this year than the last.

-Most would say the exact opposite – and as a result, many B2B sales teams are being stretched thin.
+Most would say the exact opposite – and as a result, many B2B sales people are being stretched thin.